 Over three-quarters of the residents of N5 describe themselves as associate professionals, managers or directors.
-This is connected to the almost 20% higher average income compared to the rest of London.
+This with an almost 20% higher average income compared to the rest of London.
 Among the famous residents you can find Boris Johnson or Clive Anderson.

-Highbury was developed fairly recently.
-Specifically in the 18th century many wealthy people started building lage homes and Italian style villas in this area.
-In the 19th century the Victorian terraced houses started appearing in N5.
-This again highlight it's similarity to Hampstead and distinguished Highbury from Islington when it comes to architecture and density of population.
-Islington is one of the most densely populated parts of London while Highbury is almost the opposite.
 Even though some of the most impressive homes and buildings were either destroyed during the second world war or demolished in order to make way for more dense Victorian terraced housing much of the 18th century spirit is still present in N5.
+It neighbours on Stamford Hill in the East.

 Some of the differences between Hampstead and Highbury are very relevant to leaflet distribution.

 This doesn't mean we are any less careful on checking that all deliveries are made correctly.
 We have our supervisors making regular checks on every single delivery that takes place.
 We also make sure that we do not deliver your leaflets in rain or snow to avoid damaging the paper.

-Highbury is one our bonus areas where our workers often get paid extra for tackling the difficult staircases.
+Highbury is one our bonus areas where we often pay our workers extra for tackling the difficult staircases.
 For best results and to avoid disappointment we recommend planning your campaign ahead of time with enough time to spare for the advertised event of national holiday.